namtoki/English/phrases/work.md

 > but software-wise, I think we need to actually play around with the real hardware
 > and observe how each variable changes during sealing checks when we attach various sized tips.
 > `At this point in our understanding,` we'll be assessing feasibility in the development phases after BCR.

+The current button maps to position 30 on the bottom bar, while the adjacent button maps to position 60.
+When the 30 button is active and we manually change the bar value from 30 to 60, shouldn't the UI update to reflect this by showing the 60 button in the selected gray state?